tikv/rfcs/text/2019-11-21-key-visualizer.md

 ## Motivation

-At present, if someone wants to troubleshoot a performance issue in `TiKV`, he will usually make use of some existing diagnostic tools, such as `pd-ctl`, `Prometheus` and `Grafana`, which are hard to learn, intuitive, not efficient, unable to recognize the pattern of application and hard to
+At present, if someone wants to troubleshoot a performance issue in TiKV, he will usually make use of some existing diagnostic tools, such as `pd-ctl`, `Prometheus` and `Grafana`, which are hard to learn, intuitive, not efficient, unable to recognize the pattern of application and hard to